 7 Pages You Should Include On Your Website

 Even though every business website is (and should be) different and unique, your visitors have a set of expectations from your website.
-There are some information and answers they’re always looking.
+There are some information and answers they’re always looking for.
 Here are 7 pages your website must have to leave an impression on your visitors.

 Use this space to leave an impression on the visitor.
 Showcase your most prominent offering along with your value proposition on your homepage.
 Give them a reason to choose you right from the first page.